Mental Health Facilities Butler County, PA

 Glade Run Lutheran Services

-Glade Run Lutheran Services is one of mental health facilities in Butler County, Pennsylvania, located at 220 South Main Street, Suite B, 16001 zip code.
+Glade Run Lutheran Services is a mental health clinic in Butler County, PA, located at 220 South Main Street, Suite B, 16001 zip code.
 Glade Run Lutheran Services provides outpatient treatment.
-Glade Run Lutheran Services provides individual psychotherapy, trauma therapy and behavior modification to children / adolescents, adults and young adults.
-Additional services provided at Glade Run Lutheran Services include chronic disease/illness management, suicide prevention services and illness management and recovery.
+Glade Run Lutheran Services offers group therapy, dialectical behavior therapy and individual psychotherapy to adults, seniors 65 or older and children / adolescents.
+More services at Glade Run Lutheran Services include illness management and recovery, chronic disease/illness management and suicide prevention services.

 Learn More